mollie/Sylius/doc/installation.md

 }
 ```

-If you don't use annotations, define new Entity mapping inside your src/Resources/config/doctrine directory.
+You can also define new Entity mapping inside your `src/Resources/config/doctrine` directory.
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>